 At that time, I saw him as one totally blamed for all the sins of human race.
 So I refused to go any deeper into some study of this biblical character for so long.

-On the night of last Tuesday I was sitting in my bed at my prayer time and asked for a direction to God regarding this post.
+On the night of last Tuesday I was praying and I asked for a direction to God regarding this post.
 I felt like writing about the intimate relationship between God and the first man in the world.
 Along with a few other thoughts that were put into my mind, I came to some personal conclusions.

 Why was man created?